Environment Variable Management: Tips & Best Practices

 npx env-sentinel init

-# This analyzes your .env file and creates a documented schema:
+# This analyzes your .env file and creates a basic schema:

 The generated schema includes: